 - The Royal Philharmonic Orchestra & Royal Choral Society included a version on their Queen tribute album.
-Remixer PiotreQ combined this with Queen’s original song for an Orchestral Remix on his Blurred Vision album (as well as doing a stripped down remix without orchestra on his Reworks album).
+This has also been combined with Queen’s original song for PiotreQ’s Orchestral Remix.

 - Gentri released a single of their version, which mashes it together with bits from other Queen songs.
 They’ve also performed it live in concert.

 - Gregorian chant versions have been released by Avscvltate (on The Essential Gregorian Chants) & Chant Masters on their Queen tribute album).